 As a keynote speaker, Kari Berit provides real-life strategies for family and professional caregivers, and shares upbeat insights into aging well for everyone, no matter your age.
-She infuses her presentations with sensitivity and humor, giving her audiences tools to use immediately.
+She infuses her presentations with sensitivity and humor, giving her in-person or virtual audiences tools to use immediately.
 Kari is knowledgable and kind.
 She is bursting with energy and passion for issues of aging and caregiving.
 Kari is a true professional presenter who knows

 how to make your event the best one ever.